JMHah/ist303_spr25/slides/Week14_futureCode.md

 ## The Impact of Scale
 - GPT-4 trained on ~13 trillion tokens (token = word, character)
 - average 10-year old has encountered 100 million words
+- word2vec had ~300 dimensions per token, GPT-3 models use 12,288 dimensions per token and Claude 3 models use 2,048-8,192
-- [openAI found](https://arxiv.org/pdf/2001.08361.pdf) that an increase in model size, training size, and training compute increased accuracy
+- [openAI reports](https://arxiv.org/pdf/2001.08361.pdf) that an increase in model size, training size, and training compute increased accuracy

 - more recent models have been reducing training data size, focusing more on _quality_ and _speed_